adeschen/PairedPermutationTest/README.md

 > Howell, D.C.
 (2012) Statistical methods for psychology (8th edition)
 > Australia: Wadsworth, Cengage Learning.

-It would be greatly appreciate to include his book as a reference in any publication that use this package.
+It would be greatly appreciate to include his book as a reference in any publication that required the use of this package.

 ## License ##